-US-STYLE UNITARY BOARD: independent non-executive directors plus the CEO, who may also be board chair
+US-style unitary board - independent non-executive directors plus the CEO, who may also chair the board.

-UK-STYLE UNITARY BOARD: a majority of independent directors with a non-executive chair and two or more executive directors
+UK-style unitary board - a majority of independent directors with a non-executive chair and two or more executive directors.

-NORDIC-STYLE SUPERVISORY BOARD: non-executive directors only
+Nordic-style supervisory board - non-executive directors only.

-GERMAN, BENELUX AND FRENCH-STYLE SUPERVISORY BOARD: a mixture of non-executive directors and employee representatives elected by employees In some countries, for example France, Italy and the Netherlands, company law permits companies to choose between two or even three alternative board structures.
+German, Benelux and French-style supervisory board - a mixture of non-executive directors and employee representatives elected by employees.

+In some countries, such as France, Italy and the Netherlands, company law permits companies to choose between two or even three alternative board structures.
 In some cases, a two-tier board is mandatory if a company is a certain size or has a certain number of employees.
 Family-controlled businesses and state-owned enterprises often have board structures that reflect their unique circumstances, while conforming to listed company governance requirements where relevant.
+This is also the case for private equity-owned businesses, which might have just one or a small number of non-executive directors until preparation for a listing which will involve building an independent board.

-The role of the non-executive director in an organisation where there is a majority shareholder is quite different from that of a director in a listed company with a broad shareholder base.
+The role of the non-executive director in an organisation where there is a majority shareholder may be quite different from that of a director in a listed company with a broad shareholder base, particularly if the majority shareholder has a seat on the board.
+The role is more advisory: decision-making is unlikely to be by consensus since the majority owner will always have the final say.